Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Can I buy a Tesla Optimus robot? +

 No, Tesla Optimus is not available for purchase.
-As of February 2026, Gen 3 production has begun, but units are for internal Tesla use only — Musk admitted on the Q4 2025 earnings call (January 28, 2026) that no robots are doing "useful work" yet.
-They are primarily for learning and data collection.
+As of May 2026, first-generation production lines are being installed at Fremont, but V3 has not yet been revealed (expected late July/August 2026).
+Units remain for internal Tesla R&D only — Musk admitted on the Q4 2025 earnings call (January 28, 2026) that no robots are doing "useful work" yet.

 There are no pre-orders, no waitlist, and no announced public sales date.
 Consumer sales are targeted for end of 2027, with first commercial customers (external companies) expected late 2026.
 However, Tesla's timeline has shifted multiple times since 2021.